 Fighting in a first person perspective in a 3d environment was revolutionary, even though it might seem to be pretty much unplayable nowadays.
 This is because, in order to make the game run decently, the graphics in 1st person are mostly wireframe.
 Surprises don’t end there, 4DSB offers a refreshing variety of personalization options for the boxer: beyond the name, it is possible to choose from different faces (or heads rather), physical measurements and colours of jerseys and shorts.
 Sliders can also be used to modify the boxer’ stats, should one want a fighter nimbler or heavier and able to deal more punishment to his opponent.
 This is something very common in today’s fighting games, especially evident in the wrestling games used by streamers on Twitch.

-What was the 4D all about anyway?
+What was the 4D in 4D Sports Boxing all about anyway?

 The “4D” brand was merely a commercial idea by Mindscape for the European public, the only common ground between the different titles in the series are full camera control and 3D environments.
-One of the more memorable games in the series is surely 4D Sports: Driving.
+One of the more memorable games in the series, after 4D Sports Boxing, would surely be 4D Sports: Driving.
 Giving a full array of choices to the player in the early nineties on a Pc game, let alone one that fit on one single floppy, was pretty hard to do, but also managing to pull out one of the first polygonal boxing game still fun to play thirty years later?
 Nothing short of a miracle!
 This is a lesson in technology to be forever commemorated: nice graphics mean nothing if the game underneath is not fun to play.
 This might be pretty obvious to everyone reading this, but I assure you, it is still very relevant to the videogame industry today.

 Very distinctive software, indeed